LoKKeR96/microservice-example/README.md

 Other scripts have been provided for stopping all services and closing down the minikube VM and cluster using `stop_kubernetes.sh`.
 There is also an additional script called `clean_up.sh` inside the kubernetes folder that can be used to quickly remove the deployments, volumes and services for development ease.

+## CI/CD Pipeline
+A continous integration (CI) approach is implemented using GitHub Actions to run a CI pipeline.
+In the `.github/workflows` folder a configuration yaml file has been written to use the docker compose configuration files under the folder `.ci`.
+The dockerfile here is the same as `Dockerfile.dev` but it is using a docker image with golang binaries.
+This allows the CI to use the `go` binary to run the unit tests.

+Other approaces could have been used.
+For example, I could have installed the `go` binary in the CI runner machine directly as part of the CI process and run the tests on the machine instead of inside the container.
+This approach is faster because it doesn't require to spin up the containers.
+This would be a better approach for unit tests and when functional tests will be implemented, I will separate the unit tests run from the functional tests run and only run the latter in the container since functional tests require the microservice to be running.

+No approach for continous deployment is implemented as this is a demo project and it is not delivered anywhere.
+I have provided a sample file at `.github/workflows/deploy.yml.sample` which demonstrates how a docker image is built and then pushed to DockerHub and then the image is pulled in the remote machine through SSH and the app is redeployed.

 ## TODOs